A Few Things to Know About Croatia

 The ferry was actually quite comfortable and only took about 3 hours.
 From the dock we took a 70 kuna taxi to old town to find our apartment.
 We headed out shortly after to track down the cheapest gelato (10 kuna) and then have a walk around the city wall (150 kuna).

 The wall is 2 kilometers long and can be walked completely – we stopped for pictures every few minutes so it ended up taking us about 3 hours to complete the journey.
 The views of the sea and of the old buildings with matching orange tiled roofs were spectacular.
 There are little cafes, gift shops, and bathrooms along the way so you could really make a full day out of it.
+Walking the old walls is definitely the one activity you can’t miss in Dubrovnik.

 Your ticket to the city wall walk also covers the entrance to the fort across the way (it’s normally 50 kuna) so we headed over there next for more stairs and views.
 We overheard a bunch of Game of Thrones tours going on which seems to be the thing to do in Dubrovnik.